Gather at the meeting point, briefing on safety assessment and discuss the day's activity

 We are happy to offer a trial session.
 Please drop us a note on our Contact Us link if you are coming, with details of your child's name, gender and age.
 As well as the intended day of the week should you go ahead for the regular session.

 Please refer to our sessions page to make a booking.

 Please note that this is a drop off session and is not parent accompanied.
-This is to allow your child freedom to explore and interact with the other children.
+This is to allow your child freedom to explore their interest and interact with the other children.

-Children should come with a long-sleeve top, long pants (preferably not tights as mosquitoes can bite through it), covered shoes (wellies or boots recommended) and a sun hat.
-We recommend covered attire to prevent against any insect bites and to protect against sunburn.
+Children should come with a long-sleeve top, long pants (preferably not tights as mosquitoes can bite through it), covered shoes (wellies or boots recommended) and a hat or cap.
+We recommend a covered attire to prevent against any insect bites and to protect against sunburn.
 Also as Fathers might recall, once you wear your “Long 4”, you are more willing to be immersed in nature and explore!

 What to bring

 Back pack with water bottle, raincoat, complete change of clothes and a snack.

 Nature Explorers School is operating at Labrador Nature Reserve.
 This location was selected for its rich biodiversity.
 This Reserve has a forested hill, mangrove swamp and an intertidal rocky shore to explore.
 This relatively secluded site offers open green spaces for us to conduct our sessions.

 From Labrador Park MRT, 10 minute nature walk along Berlayer Creek.
 Please drop us a note if you would like to request for transport to and fro Labrador Park MRT.